A Standardized Resource for Chemical Mixtures

-This is a format specification and methods paper that introduces two complementary standards for representing chemical mixtures: the detailed Mixfile format for comprehensive mixture descriptions and the compact MInChI (Mixtures InChI) specification for canonical mixture identifiers.
+This is a Resource and Method paper that introduces two complementary standards for representing chemical mixtures: the detailed Mixfile format for comprehensive mixture descriptions and the compact MInChI (Mixtures InChI) specification for canonical mixture identifiers.

-Here’s a fundamental gap in chemical informatics: we have excellent standards for representing individual molecules (SMILES, InChI, Molfile), but no widely accepted format for representing mixtures.
-This is a major problem because most real chemistry involves mixtures, not pure compounds.
+Here’s a fundamental gap in chemical informatics: Current standards excel at representing pure individual molecules (SMILES, InChI, Molfile).
+A corresponding standard for multi-component mixtures remains an open challenge.
+This is a major problem because real-world chemistry predominantly relies on complex mixtures.

 Without a machine-readable standard, chemists are forced to describe these mixtures in plain text that software can’t parse or analyze systematically.
 This creates barriers for automated safety analysis, inventory management, and data sharing.